 First, you can read my original post about the decision to quit, with the update at the end.

-It’s time for another update on the writing site known as Inquisitr.
+It’s time for another update (that I found out with the help of the translation company) on the writing site known as Inquisitr.
 While I could have put in a quick update on my last Inquisitr review, I’ve decided to make another post.
 Why?
 Well, this is a big one.

 You should be able to tell that from the title.
 I’ve quit writing at Inquisitr.
 I unofficially stepped back just before Christmas but made it official this week.
 I’m sure there are plenty of people wondering why.